NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`H-susceptibilities` [ list of `susceptibility` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 List of dispersive susceptibilities (see below) added to the permeability $\mu$ in order to model material dispersion.
 Defaults to none.
 See also [Material Dispersion](Materials.md#material-dispersion).
-For backwards compatibility, a synonym of `H-susceptibilities` is `perfect-metal`.

 **`perfect-metal`**

-A perfectly conducting metal.
+A perfectly-conducting metal.
 This class has no properties and you normally just use the predefined `metal` object, above.
 To model imperfect conductors, use a dispersive dielectric material.
 See also the [predefined variables](#predefined-variables) `metal`, `perfect-electric-conductor`, and `perfect-magnetic-conductor` above.

 **`material-function`**